wearvr/pimax-vr-unity-sdk-instructions/README.md

 Instructions for how to create new Unity virtual reality experiences for the Pimax (or port existing ones).

 These guides primarily target the Pimax 5/8k Headset for desktop applications and games, although other devices using the same SDK will generally be supported.
-For controllers and base stations this documentation and example projects will be working from the HTC Vive and SteamVR.
+For controllers and base stations this documentation and example projects will be working from HTC Vive and SteamVR.

 <p align="center">
   <img alt="P1 Headset" width="500px" src="/docs/assets/Pimax 5K.svg">